animesh25bce11267-glitch/Digital-Clock/README.md

 # Aesthetic Digital Clock (Python + Tkinter)

-This is a simple and beautifully designed Digital Clock Application built using Python and the Tkinter GUI library.
+A simple and beautifully designed Digital Clock Application built using Python and the Tkinter GUI library.

-The clock displays:
+This project displays:

--Current Time (HH:MM:SS AM/PM)
+Current Time (HH:MM:SS AM/PM)

--Current Day
+Current Day

--Current Date
+Current Date

-The UI is made with a modern dark theme & neon aesthetic.
+The interface features a modern dark theme with neon-accented text for an aesthetic, minimal look.

+# Features

+Real-time time updates

+Clean and aesthetic UI design

+Shows time, day, and full date

+Beginner-friendly Python project

+Lightweight and runs as a standalone desktop app

+# How It Works

+The program uses:

+time.strftime() to fetch the live system time

+Tkinter labels to display time, day, and date

+A root.after() loop to refresh the clock every second

+# How to Run

+Install Python

+Download the file clock.py

+Open a terminal in the project folder

+Run:

+python clock.py

+# Project Structure
+digital-clock-python/
+│
+└── clock.py

+# Tech Stack

+Python

+Tkinter GUI Library

+# License

+This project is open for personal, academic, and learning use.